 Even if you meet the language requirement, I hope you consider continuing to learn languages throughout your life.
 Knowing more than one language can impact your understanding of the world, cultures, media, and current events.
 You’ll receive a bounty for the effort you put into learning the basics of another language.

 Still need help with understanding the Language Requirement?
 Consider booking an appointment with an Arts Advisor.
+You can also check out the UBC Arts Language Hub for more information on language learning.

 Chavah Avraham, a UBC Arts alum, has been supporting Arts students as an Academic Advisor since 1999 and still loves it.